It’s a tough situation.

 If they say, “no,” then you’ll know what you have to do.

-Sometimes, people just don’t want to talk about the situation because the problem might be bigger than what you think.
+Sometimes, people just don’t want to talk about the situation because the problem might be bigger than you think.

 If they say “yes,” then chances are that they’ll be a little bit more willing to talk about it.